htm-community/clortex/README.md

 # clortex

-Clortex is an implementation in Clojure of Jeff Hawkins' Hierarchical Temporal Memory & Cortical Learning Algorithm
+Clortex is an implementation in Clojure of Jeff Hawkins' Hierarchical Temporal Memory & Cortical Learning Algorithm.
+See the [docs](https://github.com/fergalbyrne/clortex/doc/index.html) for full details.

 ## Example Usage